entrepeneur4lyf/xtstate-agent/readme.md

 **Read the documentation: [stately.ai/docs/agents](https://stately.ai/docs/agents)**

-# Stately Agent
+# Stately Expert

-Stately Agent is a framework for building intelligent AI agents that are guided by state machines and learn from experience.
+Stately Expert is a framework for building intelligent AI agents that are guided by state machines and learn from experience.
 Rather than relying solely on LLM responses, agents use structured observations, feedback, and insights to make informed decisions and improve over time.

 ## Overview

-Stately Agent combines state machines with reinforcement learning concepts to create agents that:
+Stately Expert combines state machines with reinforcement learning concepts to create agents that:

 - Make decisions based on clear state transitions and goals
 - Learn from past experiences and feedback